Skip to main content

 Step 1: Check whether you are financially eligible for legal aid

-You can find out if you are financially eligible for legal aid by using this online tool: Check if you can get legal aid
+You can find out if you are financially eligible for legal aid by going to Check if you can get legal aid

 Step 2: Check whether it’s possible to get legal aid to pay for advice about your particular legal problem